Capitalisk/capitalisk-dex/README.md

 ### Sponsors

-Special thanks to [carolina](https://explorer.lisk.io/address/18069265829053472143L) delegate for being an early sponsor of this project.
+Special thanks to Carolina delegate for being an early sponsor of this project.

 ## License